EuanMcGonigle/TrendLSW/tests/testthat/_snaps/TLSW-utils.md

       summary(x.TLSW)
     Output
       Spectral estimation was performed:
-      -smoothing was performed using epan smoothing with binwidth 135.
+      -smoothing was performed using mean smoothing with binwidth 135.
       -maximum wavelet scale analysed is scale 6.
       -boundary handling was used.
       -----------